throughbit/BTCServices/README.md

 - **sendrawtransaction** @ curl -X POST "http://localhost:PORT/broadcastx" -d “hex=insert-txhex”

-**Usage**
-The primary utility of such an interface is to act as a proxy between the public and your local crypto full node.
-Allowing complete access to your full node to the public has certain security concerns, especially if you are holding your keys locally.
-This restricts the public's access to limited functions on your node.
-This code can be used and extended to support more client commands.

 ## TxParse.js

 Called via wallet-notify to parse details of a txid regarding ONLY incoming transactions i.e. receives.